The combination of work stress and pandemic-induced anxiety could result in burnout.

 If you're experiencing the following burnout symptoms, you're likely suffering from it:

-You are experiencing constant feelings of exhaustion beyond simply feeling tired
+• You're experiencing constant feelings of exhaustion beyond simply feeling tired

-You have fallen out of love with your job
+• You've fallen out of love with your job

-Your productivity level has dropped
+• Your productivity level has dropped

-You have distanced yourself from your colleagues
+• You've distanced yourself from your colleagues

-You are easily irritated at work
+• You're easily irritated at work

-Your physical health may be compromised (For example, you may be experiencing headaches, insomnia, muscle pain or extreme fatigue)
+• Your physical health may be compromised (for example, you may be experiencing headaches, insomnia, muscle pain, or extreme fatigue)

 How can you tackle work burnout?